He tāngata manaaki mātou

 LinkPeople is a community housing provider

-Successfully navigating social services and having a home are both really important for a person’s health and wellbeing.
-So, in 2016, Keys Social Housing and Linkage teamed up to become LinkPeople.
-Our new name describes exactly what we do.
+Having a home and successfully navigating social services are both important for a person’s health and wellbeing.
+In 2016, Keys Social Housing and Linkage teamed up to become LinkPeople, a name that describes exactly what we do.